malfihasan/financialAgent-public/README.md

 ## What is FinAgent?

-FinAgent automatically categorizes your bank statement transactions using:
+FinAgent is a **terminal / CLI application** that automatically categorizes your bank statement transactions using a multi-stage pipeline:

 - **Rule engine** — fast, deterministic keyword and merchant rules
 - **Location lookup** — Nominatim / OpenStreetMap to identify merchants by address
-- **Local LLM** — Ollama with `qwen2.5:3b` (runs 100 % on your machine, no cloud)
+- **Local LLM** — Ollama (runs 100 % on your machine, no cloud required)
 - **Cloud LLM** (optional) — Anthropic Claude or OpenRouter for highest accuracy

+After processing, a local web **dashboard** opens automatically in your browser so you can explore spending charts, track budgets, and review categories — no cloud sync, no accounts.

+> **CLI-first design**: FinAgent runs in your terminal.
+The `.dmg` / `.tar.gz` / `.zip`
+> installers package the same command-line tool — they don't open a GUI window on launch.
+> See [Installation](#installation) for how to get `finagent` on your PATH.

 Everything is processed locally.
-No data ever leaves your computer unless you choose a cloud LLM provider.
+No data leaves your computer unless you choose a cloud LLM.

 ---